Why You Might Have Roof Rats

 - Seal your home before placing poisons.
 The last thing you need is to have a rat enter your home after being poisoned and creating a hard to find stench in your vents.

-Early detection of roof damage can help prevent future problems, including leaks and rodent nesting, that would otherwise lead to costly repairs and in some cases even damaged home interiors.
-Mikku & Sons Roofing has provided roof repair and maintenance to Arizona homeowners for over 19 years and can tune-up your roof today.
-Call now at (623) 465-1068.
+In addition to the above roof rat season tips, early detection of roof damage can help prevent future problems.
+This would include leaks and rodent nesting, that could lead to costly repairs and in some cases even damaged home interiors.